 Genetics: unknown (recessive gene)

-Note: Found in pet shop in 2002 by Debbi Needham, Odd Fellows Rattery (OFR), WA.
+Note: Found in pet shop Sept.
+1, 2002, by Debbi J. Needham, Odd Fellows Rattery (OFR), WA.
 Has a shiny coat like Satins.

 B.E.
 Himalayan Harley Dumbo owned by Jozzette Hagemann, bred by CT Rattery.
 Photo ©2012 Karen Robbins.